 The closing is scheduled at the convenience of both parties – the buyer and the seller – and is part of the negotiation process at the beginning to decide on an acceptable date.
 Generally 4-5 weeks after the purchase contract is signed, which gives give the bank enough time to approve and fund your home loan, and gives the closing attorney enough time to verify clear title for the property.

-That brings you to about 6 weeks from the initial offer, plus the search time prior to that, in total to purchase your new home or condo.
+That brings you to about 6 weeks from the initial offer, plus the search time prior to that, in total to purchase your new home or condo, of course you also need to make sure your house is clean of pests with the help of services such as Pest Zone which you can find online.
 We typically recommend buyers begin the home search process about 6-8 months ahead of the time you need to be in a new home to give yourself plenty of time to learn the market, obtain a mortgage, and secure the right home for you.

-Buying a home can be a long and complex process with a lot of steps along the way – but it doesn’t have to be difficult or stressful!
+Buying a home can be a long and complex process with a lot of steps along the way – but it doesn’t have to be difficult or stressful, we buy houses in jacksonville fl and have all the experience, we can help you out!
 Hopefully you understand the basics of the process and have a ballpark time frame to purchase.
 Part of our job as buyer’s agents is to fully educate clients on the home buying process in Boston and on the Boston real estate market conditions to protect them from potential pitfalls and delays along the way.
 If you are thinking of buying a home or condo in Boston, contact us and we’re happy to answer as many questions as you have.
 No risk and no obligation, of course!